For Agencies

 How Agencies Run Client Work on Thicket

-The workflow most agencies converge on — from intake, to kickoff, to delivery, to invoicing.
+The workflow most agencies converge on — from intake, to kickoff, to delivery, to sign-off.

 1